Five Condo Loan Rules That Just Changed

 A few things to be clear about, so the relief here is real and not a sales pitch.

-• These changes don't make every previously ineligible condo project eligible.
+- These changes don't make every previously ineligible condo project eligible.
 Buildings with active litigation, critical-repair findings, or major structural issues still fail project review.
-Reserve adequacy still matters.
+Reserve adequacy still matters — and it's about to matter more.

 What to Do If You've Been Told "No" on a Condo